KamilaPasternak/retail-sales-data-cleaning-exploratory-analysis/README.md

 FROM sales_dedup;
 ```
 ### Findings
 A standardized date column was created.
+This is how it looks after standardization:

 <img width="137" height="174" alt="image" src="https://github.com/user-attachments/assets/f3a9456f-4e3b-4f42-8e09-58ba54b1bb2d" />